ava-labs/avalanche-smart-contract-quickstart/README.md

 "balances": "npx hardhat balances"
 ```

 `yarn accounts` will print the list of accounts. `yarn balances` prints the list of AVAX account balances.
 As with other `yarn` scripts you can pass in a `--network` flag to hardhat tasks.
-For example, to check the balances of the accounts on the `avash` network.

 ### Accounts

-Print a list of accounts.
+Print a list of accounts on the `avash` network.

 ```zsh
 yarn accounts --network avash